legendarycode3/library-management-smart-contract/README.md

 #  📚 Library Management  Smart Contract

 ## Project Overview
-`LibraryManagement` is a decentralized smart contract
+`LibraryManagement` is a decentralized smart contract built with Solidity for managing

 ## 📌 Features